Yang00002/obsidian-latex-suite-with-autoim/README.md

 If you want to use it, there are two choices:

 - compile from source code, see [Build a plugin](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin) for detail.
+Still need `im.exe` from release.

 - download [Obsidian Latex Suite](https://github.com/artisticat1/obsidian-latex-suite/) and replace its file.